 This is another significant judgment that will assist UK passengers in claiming the compensation to which they are entitled.

-Coby Benson, flight delay legal expert at Bott and Co, the firm renowned for clarifying this area of law for consumers in the UK, said: “We have always considered this to be a straightforward argument and we welcome this judgment from the court.
+Coby Benson, flight delay solicitor at Bott and Co, the firm renowned for clarifying this area of law for consumers in the UK, said: “We have always considered this to be a straightforward argument and we welcome this judgment from the court.

 “The history of this regulation has been legal challenge after legal challenge from the airline industry and we are pleased the court has provided another pro-passenger decision.”